 If you are joining the meetings via webinar

 The meetings also will be available by webinar, which allows for remote participation using your computer and telephone (or only the telephone).
-Read the instructions below to participate remotely.
+Read the instructions below to register and participate remotely.
 Note that advance registration is required.

-    Webinar registration for Talk with ADE and SEAA meetings on Friday, January 9, 2015, 8:30 AM – 11:00 AM MST at:
+Webinar registration for Talk with ADE and SEAA meetings on Friday, August 21, 2015, 8:30 AM – 11:00 AM MST at:

-    After registering, you will receive a confirmation email containing information and directions on how to join the meetings.
+After registering, you will receive a confirmation email containing additional information and directions on how to join the meetings.
 Space is limited.

 The Arizona Department of Education/Exceptional Student Services team is honored to present the third issue of the Special Edition .
 The Special Edition is our quarterly newsletter to share information on relevant topics and communicate upcoming events.

 Survey on the Procedures in Use for the Identification of Specific Learning Disabilities